 Alcohol/Drug Abuse Treatment Facility.
-A Facility Other Provider licensed by the state and approved by the Joint Commission on Accreditation of Healthcare Organizations which, for compensation from its patients, is primarily engaged in providing detoxification or rehabilitation treatment for Alcohol/Drug Abuse.
+A Facility Other Provider licensed by the state and accredited, for compensation from its patients, is primarily engaged in providing detoxification or rehabilitation treatment for Alcohol/Drug Abuse.
 This facility must also meet the minimum standards set by the appropriate governmental agency.